 Bill – who got started a little late, because he didn't read this blog, and invested 5,000/Year from 35 to 65, for a total of $150,000 total invested, and

-Now, who do you think has the most money available in their account at age 65, assuming the same rate of return over the entire time period (7% for this example)?
+Now, who do you think has the most money available in their account at age 65, assuming the same return rate over the entire time period (7% for this example)?

 Well, because Chris started early and kept with it, he would have the largest balance — over a million dollars, $1,068,048, to be exact!

 The answer is Susan!
 At age 65, Susan will have a balance of $562,683, while Bill will have a balance of $505,365!
 How can that be, when Bill put in three times the amount as Susan?
-Well, it is because Susan’s money had a running head start and started growing 10 years earlier than Bill’s.
-So instead of having to take money out of her income every year, she allowed her money to make money for her.
+Well, it is because Susan's money had a running head start and started growing 10 years earlier than Bill's.
+Instead of taking money out of her income every year, she allowed her money to make money for her.
 This can be seen in the following chart:

 Trust me, 30 or 40 years from now, you'll be glad you did!

-A final note: In addition to the suggestions in this article, you may also want to take a look at Chris’ Checklist of Actions for those between ages 20 and 35.
+A final note: In addition to the suggestions in this article, you may also want to look at the Checklist of Actions for those between ages 20 and 35.